NWSpitfire/Alpine-Linux-Bare-Metal-Setup/README.md

 # Alpine Linux Bare-Metal Setup
- Setup of Alpine linux on bare metal systems
+ Setup of Alpine linux on bare metal systems.

+ Of interest, this guide was written using a VM as a test case for deployment on a Thin Client.
+The VM matched the Thin Client's resources (2 cores, 2GB RAM, 4GB Storage, One Gb Ethernet, 1 Wireless Adapter (actual USB Wireless dongle - testing drivers)).
+At the end of this guide, the system still has 1.5GB of storage space remaining (with the 1GB of swap never being used)!
+RAM usage has sat around 148MB/2GB.
+Impressive.

 ###### Some of this guide uses extracts from other online guides.
 Please see the credits section at the bottom for credits.